sahilmehta7/supplier-onboarding-simple/VERCEL_DEPLOYMENT.md

 ## 5. Troubleshooting

+### Prisma Errors
-- **Prisma Errors:** If you see errors related to Prisma Client, ensure `prisma generate` ran successfully (check the build logs).
+If you see errors related to Prisma Client, ensure `prisma generate` ran successfully (check the build logs).
 The added `postinstall` script should handle this.

+### Database Connection Issues

+**"Too many connections" or "P1001: Can't reach database server"**
+- Verify you're using the **Transaction mode pooler** connection string for `DATABASE_URL`
+- Check that your connection string includes `?pgbouncer=true` parameter
+- For Supabase: Ensure connection pooling is enabled in your project settings

+**"Error: prepared statement already exists"**
+- This occurs when using Session mode pooler for `DATABASE_URL`
+- Solution: Use Transaction mode pooler instead (it doesn't support prepared statements but works better with serverless)

+**Migration Failures**
+- Ensure `DIRECT_URL` is set to a non-pooled connection (Session mode or direct connection)
+- The build command runs migrations, so this must be a direct connection that supports DDL operations

+**Slow Query Performance**
+- Check Vercel function logs for slow query warnings (queries >1000ms are logged)
+- Review the query patterns and ensure indexes are properly set
+- Consider upgrading your database plan if you're hitting resource limits

+### Network Configuration
+- Supabase allows connections from anywhere by default (0.0.0.0/0)
-- **Database Connection:** Ensure your database allows connections from Vercel's IP addresses or is open to the internet (0.0.0.0/0) if using a managed service.
+- If using a different provider, ensure your database allows connections from Vercel's IP addresses
+- For enhanced security, you can restrict to Vercel's IP ranges (check Vercel documentation for current ranges)